How to Photograph the ISS

 Locations

-Google Maps has great coverage on Street View which may allow you to visually compose your shot and do location scouting without leaving the house.
-Arrive at your location early and take plenty of test shots to ensure your composition will work.
-You’ll want to have your settings ready to go when the ISS makes an appearance.
+Google Maps has great coverage on Street View, which may allow you to visually compose your shot and do location scouting without even leaving the house.
+For any shoot, ensure you arrive in good time, take your test shots to dial in your desired settings and wait for the ISS to make its grand appearance

 Settings for photographing the ISS

-When you create your test shots, check your stars to ensure that they remain as sharp points of light.
-Above you can see a comparison - on the left is an image taken with 150 second exposure, where the stars are trailing and overexposed, and on the right is an image taken with a 10 second exposure, that has crisp, sharp stars.
+When you create your test shots, check your stars to ensure that they remain sharp points of light.
+Below, you can see a comparison—on the left is an image taken with a 150-second exposure, where the stars are trailing and overexposed, and on the right is an image taken with a 10-second exposure that has crisp, sharp stars.

-Though there is no hard and fast rule on settings, here are some pointers to find a setting that works for you.
+Though there is no hard and fast rule regarding settings, here are some pointers to help you find one that works for you.

-• Set your camera to manual mode which gives you full control over each setting.
+• Set your camera to manual mode which gives you full control over your camera.

-• Shutter speed should be as long as possible without stars trailing.
-This is usually 8 to 20 seconds.
+• Shutter speed should be as long as possible without seeing stars trailing.
+This is usually between 8 and 20 seconds.

-• Make sure continuous shooting is enabled, so your images are captured consistently during the shoot.
+• Ensure continuous shooting is enabled, so your images are captured consistently during the shoot.

-• Always shoot raw, it allows you to capture better detail and more dynamic range from your camera sensor.
-It also gives you much more data to play with during the editing process.
+• Always shoot RAW as this allows you to capture better detail and more dynamic range from your camera sensor.
+It also gives you much more data to play with during the editing process using one of the best photo editing apps

 Editing your photographs of the ISS

-Well done - you’ve captured an ISS pass!
-Your work isn’t quite over yet, there is still the task of combining these images into one using a method called stacking.
+Well done on capturing an ISS pass!
+Your work isn’t quite over yet.
+You still need to combine these images using a method called stacking.
 Adobe Photoshop makes this easy.
-Other software is available to blend ISS (and other star trail) images such as Starstax (Mac and Windows) and Startrails (Windows).
+Other software is available to blend ISS (and other star trail) images, such as Starstax (Mac and Windows) and Startrails (Windows).
 Below is our step-by-step guide for the Photoshop method.

 Before and after image